 A Braided Stromboli filled with meats and cheese is an easy, yet elegant treat to bring to a tailgate, game day party or casual dinner!
 Use store bought pizza dough to shorten your prep time!

-So for this week’s Sunday Supper theme of Tailgating on Your Own Turf, I whipped up this braided stromboli, which is perfect for couch noshing, if you’re so inclined.
-And your nerves permit.
+I whipped up this braided stromboli for a game day lunch.
+Perfect for couch noshing, if you’re so inclined, and your nerves permit.

 My football loving family is so thrilled that their favorite teams are in action once again.
 I get daily updates on who is on injured reserve and love hearing the chatter extolling the talented moves of their favorite players.
 But I’m the one family member who is more interested in making the perfect meal or snacks on game day than actually watching the game.